Financial Accounting 2017/2018

 Demonstration of the teaching methodologies coherence with the curricular unit's objectives

-Given the prominently quantitative and technical nature of the course, all learning objectives are pursued through a methodology of theoretical and practical teaching.
+Given the prominently quantitative and technical nature of the course, learning objectives are pursued through a methodology of theoretical and practical teaching.
 Thus, for all the points included in the syllabus, while at class the lecturer provides a theoretical explanation of the topics, invariably based upon relevant practical examples.
 Emphasis is placed on analysis / resolution of myriad examples at class due to the excellent opportunity they provide for illustration of the theoretical postulates.
 Students are further assigned exercises for self-study, in order to consolidate knowledge.
 The upfront access to the classes underlying material allows students to come to lessons having got previously acquainted with the topics, bringing in matured questions that are positively welcomed and clarified during class time.
-The last learning objective (performing the accounting year-end closure) is also promoted by practice with Primavera Software.

 |relevant generic skill||improved?||assessed?|